tacree-bwba/odot-docs/btrs-docs.md

 The request body structure is identical to **Street Event Search** end point, with the additions/changes of the following attributes:

-- **maxResults –** {number, optional} The maximum number of results to return.
+- **maxResults** – {number, optional} – The maximum number of results to return.
 This field is highly recommended for broad searches, especially where this might be used in an autocomplete interface scenario.
-- **lrmType** – This field is ignored as it doesn&#39;t impact the result
+- **lrmType** – This field is ignored as it doesn't impact the result.

 **Example Request Body**

 #### Response